MicrosoftDocs/visualstudio-docs/docs/ide/signing-in-to-visual-studio.md

 ---
 title: Sign in
-description: Learn how to sign in to Visual Studio. ms.custom: "contperf-fy21q1" ms.date: 09/11/2020
+description: Sign in to Visual Studio to Extend the Visual Studio trial period, Unlock Visual Studio, and more ms.custom: "contperf-fy21q1" ms.date: 09/11/2020 ms.topic: how-to
-ms.topic: how-to